tdebaets/gexperts-unofficial/README.md

 Borland Delphi 4, including all four of its update packs, is required to build this project.
 Other versions of Delphi may or may not work but are unsupported.

+There's no command-line compile script (yet?), so currently the only way to compile the project is to open it in the Delphi IDE and compile it there.

 Installing
 ----------